Step-by-Step Guide to Using the Psychology Participant Pool

 The HERB site is linked to the Psychology Department website.
 Allow time for the HERB committee to review your application.
 (See the different forms of review.
 More extensive reviews require more time.)

 III.
-Complete the Request to Use Psychology Participant Pool form and submit it to the faculty coordinator of the participant pool, Dr. Nolan in Spring 2013.
+Complete the Request to Use Psychology Participant Pool form and submit it to the faculty coordinator of the participant pool, Dr. Amy Eshleman.
 (Please see the attached form.)
-Meet with Dr. Nolan, who will discuss setting up your study on the Experiment Management System and scheduling space for your research.
+Meet with Dr. Eshleman, who will discuss setting up your study on the Experiment Management System and scheduling space for your research.
 (There are several space options in the Psychology Laboratory, Parker Hall B5.
 Classrooms can often be scheduled for research.)
-For information on how to use the Experiment Management System, see the link to the Experiment Management System Tutorial for Researchers, on the Participant Pool page of the Psychology Department’s website. http://wagner.edu/psychology//Pool
+For information on how to use the Experiment Management System, see the link to the Experiment Management System Tutorial for Researchers, on the Participant Pool page of the Psychology Department’s website. https://wagner.edu/psychology//Pool

 IV.
 Appropriate researcher conduct.